Learn more about terms and conditions of the usage

 The person responsible for data processing within the framework of this website within the meaning of the General Data Protection Regulation (GDPR) is:

-The provision of the website requires the processing of various information.
-In addition, the extent of data processing depends on your use of the functionalities of the website, for example if you communicate with us via the contact form) or consent to the processing of data.
+The provision of the website and WorkMotion platforms requires the processing of various information.
+In addition, the extent of data processing depends on your use of the functionalities.

 You are not obliged to provide us with personal data.
-However, insofar as the provision of this data is technically mandatory for accessing our site, a refusal will result in you not being able to enter and use our website.
+However, insofar as the provision of this data is technically mandatory for accessing certain functionalities, a refusal will result in you not being able to having access to certain functionalities or not enter and use our website and/or the plattforms.

 As a visitor to our websites, you are not subject to automated decision-making within the meaning of Art.
 22 GDPR.